 Finding a dental home can be challenging.
-Scroll down for tips from the Metro Denver Dental Society and the American Dental Association on how to find the right fit for you.
+Scroll down for tips from the Metro Denver Dental Society and the American Dental Association on how to choose a dentist right for you.

 State Board licensed dentists in general practice are fully qualified to provide nearly all aspects of dental care.
 They can also provide referrals in cases where specialized treatment is required.
 Specialty areas in dentistry include: